CounterpartyXCP/Documentation/Installation/federated_node.md

 ## Component development

 The system allows for easy development and modification of the Counterparty software components.
 To do so, simply update code in the directories under `federatednode/src/` as you see fit.
-(Note that HTTPS repository URLs are used by default for all of the repositories checked out under `src` by `fednode.py`.
-To use SSH URIs instead, specify the `--use-ssh-uris` to the `fednode install` command.)
+These directories are mapped into the appropriate containers, overlaying (overriding) the source code that the container ships with.
+This, along with symlinked (develop) Python package installations makes it possible to work on code in-place, with just a service restart necessary to have the changes take effect.

-Once done updating the source code, issue the following command(s) to restart the container with the new code:
+Once done updating the source code for a particular service, issue the following command(s) to restart the container with the new code:
 ```
 fednode restart <service>
 ```
 Where `<service>` is one of the services mentioned [here](#servicenames_code).

+**Other Developer Notes**

-To run the `counterparty-lib` test suite, execute:
+* To run the `counterparty-lib` test suite, execute:
 ```
 fednode exec counterparty "cd /counterparty-lib/counterpartylib; py.test --verbose --skiptestbook=all --cov-config=../.coveragerc --cov-report=term-missing --cov=./"
 ```
+* If you are working on `counterwallet`, you should browse the system using the `/src/` subdirectory (e.g. `https://mycounterwallet.bla/src/`).
+This avoids using precompiled sources.
+Once you are happy with your changes and ready to make them available to everyone that hits the server, run `fednode update counterwallet`, which will pull the newest repo code and repackage the web assets so that the code updates are then active from `https://mycounterwallet.bla/`.

+* Note that when you install the federated node system, HTTPS repository URLs are used by default for all of the repositories checked out under `src` by `fednode.py`.
+To use SSH URIs instead, specify the `--use-ssh-uris` to the `fednode install` command.

 ## Counterwallet-Specific